Ole Miss players kneel amid pro-Confederate protest nearby

 "For over a decade, the administration and faculty have completely disregarded and disrespected the traditions of a once great southern university," rally organizers said on Facebook.

-The demonstration was scheduled to span four hours Saturday afternoon.
+The demonstration was scheduled to last four hours Saturday afternoon.
 On Friday, protesters demanded the removal of all Confederate monuments from the Ole Miss Circle on campus.

+The Oxford community has been on alert after violence at a similar rally in Charlottesville, Virginia, in 2017.

 Ole Miss basketball coach Kermit Davis called Saturday's demonstrators outside agitators.